micnncim/kubectl-reap/README.md

   $ kubectl prune po,rs

 Flags:
-  -A, --all-namespaces                 If true, prune the targeted resources accross all namespace
+  -A, --all-namespaces                 If true, prune the targeted resources across all namespace
       --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --as string                      Username to impersonate for the operation --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.